Esophageal duplication cyst

 Patients are generally asymptomatic but may complain of dysphagia due to esophageal compression.
 They typically present in childhood.

-They are a congenital malformation of the posterior primitive foregut and results from an aberration of the posterior division of the embryonic foregut at 3-4 weeks gestation.
-They are commonly lined by gastric epithelium.
-This ectopic gastric mucosa is prone to infection, perforation and hemorrhage.
+They are a congenital malformation of the posterior primitive foregut and result from an aberration of the posterior division of the embryonic foregut at 3-4 weeks gestation.
+They are lined by ciliated, pseudostratified, columnar epithelium.
+Mucinous columnar epithelium would make it bronchogenic cyst; a double smooth muscle layer is compatible with an esophageal duplication cyst.

-It mainly occurs in the thoracic esophagus 4 and are more common on the right particularly in the distal esophagus.
+They mainly occur in the thoracic esophagus 4 and are more common on the right particularly in the distal esophagus.

 Well-defined soft tissue density in close association with the esophagus.

 On barium swallow, the cyst may cause extrinsic compression of the esophagus.

-Well defined thick-walled structure with internal fluid density noted along the esophagus.
+Well defined structure with internal fluid density noted along the esophagus.
+Wall may be slightly thicker than a bronchogenic cyst.

 - T1: low to intermediate signal intensity